-The checklist below lists questions to help you to eat well to stay well:
+The checklist below lists questions to help you to stay safe and healthy during manure management:

 - Is entry to manure storage areas limited?
 Fencing, locked gates, and warning signs can prevent unauthorized access.
 Remove livestock from manure areas before agitation or pumping.
 Only enter confined spaces if it is absolutely necessary and you have the proper training, qualifications, and safety equipment.

 - Is the storage well-ventilated?
 Ensure maximum ventilation before and during pumping and while working nearby.

 - Have you checked for fire hazards?
 Disconnect any electrical equipment or ignition sources.
 Do not smoke near manure storages or while handling manure.

 - Do you have a working gas monitoring system?
 Select monitors based on hazards (see technical guidance resource).
 If the system alarms, all workers should move away, use a self-contained escape respirator if necessary, and return only when measurements show no health risk.

 - Do you have at least two people present during manure handling?